| |

 • apple.
 A tart variety like Granny Smith works great.
 Dice small so it blends well into the stuffing.

 • chicken broth.
 Adds moisture and flavor.
-Use homemade broth for the healthiest option.
+Use homemade chicken broth for the healthiest option.

 How to Make Sourdough Stuffing:

-3. In a large skillet over medium heat, melt 2 tablespoons of butter (or use olive oil).
-Add celery and onion; cook for 8–10 minutes until soft and fragrant.
+• Step 3: In a large skillet over medium heat, add a splash of olive oil.
+Add celery and onion; cook for 8-10 minutes until soft and fragrant.

-4. In a large mixing bowl, add toasted bread, sautéed vegetables, thyme, sage, diced apple, salt, and pepper.
+• Step 3: In a large mixing bowl, combine the bread and the onion mixture.
 Pour in the chicken broth and gently stir until bread is evenly moistened.

 Recipe Notes & Tips: